-The way some of the fittings have been designed to help absorb noise, or railings designed not to cut little heads if children run around, or the use of hard wearing woods for the seating.
+The way some of the fittings have been designed to help absorb noise, or railings designed not to cut little heads if children run around, or the use of hard-wearing woods for the seating.

-It notes that the stations are physically rated to last at least 120 years, so the design has to be both modular to support low cost maintenance, but also eye catching so that they are not swept away by fashions in the future.
+It notes that the stations are physically rated to last at least 120 years, so the design has to be both modular to support low-cost maintenance, but also eye-catching so that they are not swept away by fashions in the future.

 Details such as how sensors have been prebuilt into equipment to alert engineers of maintenance issues, how heat from the soil around the tunnels will warm office blocks above, and fans under the platforms suck away heat from passengers.

 The tunnel platforms will be a unified design, but the above the ground buildings are being designed with the local urban landscape in mind.
-A book written by architecture and design critic is going to use terms like expansive and urban realm a lot, but beyond the excited hype about the design, there is genuine insight into the thinking behind the designs.
+A book written by architecture and design critics is going to use terms like expansive and urban realm a lot, but beyond the excited hype about the design, there is genuine insight into the thinking behind the designs.